 School transportation privileges are extended to students conditioned upon their satisfactory behavior on the bus.
-Unsatisfactory student behavior on the bus may result in suspension of transportation services or such other disciplinary action that is appropriate for misconduct.
+Unsatisfactory student behavior on the bus may result in suspension of transportation services for students in grades 3 - 12 or such other disciplinary action that is appropriate for misconduct.